Guide summary

 Why it makes the list: Often value-oriented, practical, and easy to find at major retailers.

-Who should buy it: Buy this if the best cheap windows fallback label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best cheap windows fallback label matches your real use case and the current offer still fits the budget you planned for.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Avoid low-RAM/low-storage configurations unless the commercial context is unusually favorable.